Please contact the following GSS Hunting Consultant

 Kyrgyzstan is quickly becoming one of the most popular Asian destinations for hunters, and for good reason.
 The quality of mountain hunting is incredible with a value that is hard to surpass.
 The people of Kyrgyzstan are very hospitable, and eager to share their culture with foreign hunters.
 This small Central-Asian country is filled with spectacular mountains with many rising to more than 20,000 feet, leaving those who are in their presence in awe.
 Sound game management has allowed the species that live here to thrive, allowing for very high success rates for all species and truly fantastic ibex and Marco Polo sheep hunting.
 The experience for the mountain hunter here is simply great!

-Due to the elevation of the hunting areas and the ruggedness of the habitat, it is strongly recommended that hunters arrive in the best possible physical condition, as this will help you have a more enjoyable and successful hunt.
-Although hunters need not be Olympians, the altitude will affect nearly everyone—most of the camps are located at approximately 10,000 feet above sea level, with the majority of the hunting conducted between 11,000 and 13,000 feet.
-Hunters travelling from sea level may want to consider taking Diamox during their hunt to prevent Acute Mountain Sickness or, in rare circumstances, Pulmonary or Cerebral Edema.
-Although the horses can typically be used to get hunters very close to the game animals some climbing and stalking should be expected, particularly when hunting ibex in combination with a sheep hunt.
+Due to the elevation of the hunting areas and the ruggedness of the habitat, it is strongly recommended that hunters arrive in good physical condition, as this will help you have a more enjoyable and successful hunt.
+Although hunters need not be Olympians, the altitude will affect nearly everyone—most of the camps are located at approximately 9,000 feet above sea level, with the majority of the hunting conducted between 9,000 and 11,000 feet.
+Hunters traveling from sea level may want to consider taking Diamox during their hunt to prevent altitude sickness.
+Although the horses do most of the work and can typically be used to get hunters very close to the game animals some climbing and stalking should be expected, particularly when hunting ibex in combination with a sheep hunt.
 These hunts are not recommended for any persons significantly overweight or with physical disabilities.

-Our outfitter controls more than one million acres of exclusive hunting access in some of the very best habitat for Marco Polo and ibex.
-These huge concessions are divided between five hunting camps, most of which require a 10-15 hour drive from Bishkek.
-Shepherd’s houses and “vampors” (trailer-style campers) are commonly used as main hunting camps.
+Hunting cabins serve as base camps in each hunting area.
 These camps are very comfortable and warm, and provide electricity to recharge electronics.
 Hunters will enjoy traditional Kyrgyz national dishes during their hunt including soups, ibex and Marco Polo meats, rice dishes, and of course, tea.
 It is recommended that hunters bring a modest supply of snack food to supplement as needed.

 Marco Polo argali hunting expeditions are scheduled to include ten full hunting days.
 The suggested itinerary may be lengthened or shortened upon request or due to any of the variables that hunters may encounter during their hunt.
 Hunters need to expect two weeks in Kyrgyzstan from arrival in Bishkek to departure.
 It is also necessary to allow one to two days in Bishkek at the end of a hunt for the preparation of trophies and paperwork.
 It is common for hunters to have ample opportunity to harvest a Marco Polo and an ibex over the course of a ten-day hunt.